vdbrink/vdbrink.github.io/desk/office_accessories.md

 Not everything can be charged wirelessly.
 Sometimes you need a cable to charge headphones or a keyboard.
 Most of the time, you do not need that cable and want to keep it out of sight.
-But when you do need it, you do not want to dive under the desk or loose hanging cables to connect one.
+But when you do need it, you do not want to dive under the desk or use loose hanging cables to connect one.

 A nice solution is a retractable USB charging cable.
 You can pull it out when you need it, and it automatically rolls back in when you are done.